WeblateOrg/weblate/docs/admin/upgrade.rst

 Upgrading to Django 1.7
 -----------------------

+.. versionchanged:: 2.3

+    This migration is supported only in Weblate 2.2, in case you are upgrading from some older version, you will have to do intermediate update to 2.2.

 Django 1.7 has a new feature to handle database schema upgrade called "migrations" which is incompatible with South (used before by Weblate).